derickr/derickrethans-articles/201810091026-debugging-with-tools.rst

 .. _`the fix`: https://github.com/mongodb/mongo-php-driver/commit/3624e5acfd1d64db5a636880c41f1a88aa480a25#diff-c06c6e1c9374aecabcf544157f9d0c26

-Debugging this issue was made lot easier by having the right debugging tools, and this case shows that spending time on writing the GDB helper function ``printbson`` earlier in the year paid off.
+Debugging this issue was made a lot easier by having the right debugging tools, and this case shows that spending time on writing the GDB helper function ``printbson`` earlier in the year paid off.
 With this bug fixed, we could release a `new patch version`_ of the MongoDB Driver for PHP.